Main Tour Dates: Monday 10th – Friday 21st June 2024 (Anchorage to Anchorage)

 We have a full day of birding ahead of us!

 Probably the most sought after species in Barrow, are the ducks with Spectacled, Steller’s and King Eiders all key targets though we will of course spend time looking for these species.
 Breeding plumaged shorebirds here are typically confiding and often give great photographic opportunities.
 Dunlin are numerous, as are Pectoral Sandpiper and the males low display flights and booming call is a familiar sound of the tundra around Barrow.
 Other shorebirds that should be displaying during our visit include Red and Red-necked Phalarope, Long-billed Dowitcher, Western Sandpiper and Semipalmated Sandpiper.
 We also hope to find the less common species like American Golden-Plover, Buff-breasted and Stilt Sandpiper.
+An optional trip to the Point at Barrow can be organised for those that wish.

 Depending on ice conditions, it is sometimes possible to find Polar Bear in Barrow in June.
 Barrow Point will be our best chance of finding a bear and although it is becoming increasingly difficult, we will of course try our best and we will remain in contact with local guides.
 If a bear is sighted, then news usually travels fast!
 Other mammal possibiliies include Arctic Fox as well as Ringed, Bearded, and Spotted Seals amongst the sea ice.
 Overnight Barrow Hotel